OssiPesonen/EiliumWeb/README.md

 #### User access control

+A JSON web token based authentication for users.

 Being a web app if you run this on a network, like at a LAN event, your hosting address may be discovered and if you are hooked on the same network as everyone else your control panel may be messed with.

 I remember one event having to deal with such an issue on an unrelated web app which was used for showing information on a big screen.
 The IP address was clearly visible on a screen and had no access control.

+Remember to disable registration afterwards.

 #### Database connection

 All inputs, configurations, hotkeys and possible entities will be saved to a MySQL database.
-I went with MySQL instead of MongoDB because it's more familiar to me.
-I might, in a later time, write small helper functions for this.
+I went with MySQL instead of MongoDB because I'm more familiar with it.

+I might, in a later time, write small helper functions to handle data retrieval better.

 ## Notes